Shade Cloth: Does it Actually Work in the Garden?

 It is important to note that each color has a unique impact on crops.

-While color spectrums do have an impact on plant development under LED lighting (which is why so many people use red or blue grow lights indoors), sunlight is a full-spectrum light that contains all of the available colors.
-As a result, while we might think that adding a red or blue shade cloth might increase the red or blue lighting to the plant, this is in error — we’re actually blocking a percentage of all light from reaching the plant.
+While color spectrums do have an impact on plant development under LED lighting (which is why so many people use red or blue grow lights indoors), sunlight is a full-spectrum light that contains all available colors.
+As a result, while we might think that adding a red or blue shade cloth might increase the red or blue lighting to the plant, this is in error.
+We’re actually blocking a percentage of all light from reaching the plant.

 Shade cloth comes in red, green, blue, yellow, brown, black, or white/off white.
-These all have different diffusions of the UV rays as mentioned above, but it also can have a dramatic impact on the efficiency of the plant’s water use.
+These all have different diffusions of the UV rays as mentioned above, but color can also have a dramatic impact on the efficiency of the plant’s water use.

-The water use efficiency of sweet peppers while using shade cloth was tested in a 2021 study by the American Society for Horticultural Science.
-No shade cloth was a control group, and white, green, and black 50% shade cloth were tested.
-Green enabled the plants to have the highest water use efficiency, followed by black and then white; no shade cloth had the least efficiency.
+The American Society for Horticultural Science tested the water use efficiency of sweet peppers under shade cloth in a 2021 study.
+No shade cloth served as a control group, and researchers tested white, green, and black 50% shade cloth.
+Green enabled the plants to achieve the highest water use efficiency, followed by black and then white; no shade cloth had the least efficiency.
 As a result, sweet pepper growth, plant health, and fruit quality increased most under green shade cloth.

 Getting Started With Shade Cloth

-A dark shade cloth is lifted by tall wooden posts to cover the brown soil of a sunny garden.
+A dark netting is lifted by tall wooden posts to cover the brown soil of a sunny garden.
 This setup is likely to provide protection from the harsh sunlight.
 The white house and large trees can be seen in the background.

 Before buying a lot of material, conduct a small-scale experiment to ensure that you like the results.